TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Static Failure Models

+When $r=0$, the bound in the theorem specializes to $n \ge 2k + 1$, the same as for crash fault-tolerant register implementations.
+When $r \le b$, the bound specializes to $n \ge 2k + r + 1$.
+This matches the known generalization~\cite{gv06} of the $n \ge 3k+1$ Byzantine implementability bound for registers~\cite{mad02,dgmsv11} to the case when at most $r$ out of $k$ faulty replicas can behave arbitrarily and the rest can crash but not deviate from the prescribed protocol.
+On the other hand, if $b < r$, then the theorem shows that we can implement a $\FCRR{k,r,b}$-tolerant wait-free atomic register with $n = 2k + b + 1 < 2k + r + 1$ replicas -- strictly fewer than in the Byzantine case.
+We next refine Theorem~\ref{thm:main-tight} to additionally give a tight bound on the number of replicas that must be equipped with non-volatile storage. \begin{restatable}{theorem}{nonvolmain} Let $s$ be the number of replicas with non-volatile storage.
+Then for all $k$, $r$, $b$, there exists a $\FCRR{k,r,b}$-tolerant implementation of a wait-free atomic MWMR register if and only if

+\end{restatable} Note that the constraint on $n$ in Theorem~\ref{thm:non-vol-main} implies that in Theorem~\ref{thm:main-tight}; we illustrate the constraint in Figure~\ref{fig:upper-bound}.
+The above theorem shows that, when $n \ge 2k + b + 1$, atomic registers can be implemented without any stable storage at all.
+In practice, avoiding non-volatile storage offers substantial performance gains when the register state fits within the TEE-protected RAM, as it avoids the overheads of monitoring storage integrity at runtime.
-The time complexity of our implementation matches the time complexity of crash fault-tolerant implementations, which is optimal.
-This stands in a sharp contrast with the Byzantine-resilient register constructions where the write and read latencies of $4$ and $8$ message delays are inherent even for implementing a single-writer/multi-reader (SWMR) wait-free atomic register~\cite{dgmsv11}.

-The properties of $\alg{}{}$ are summarized in Figure~\ref{fig:upper-bound}: In addition to being optimal in terms of its resilience and non-volatile storage consumption, $\alg{}{}$ upholds atomicity (but not wait freedom) when the number of replicas is below the minimum required by the lower bound of Theorem~\ref{thm:main-tight}.
-In \S\ref{sec:algo2plus}, we leverage this property of $\alg{}{}$ to develop an $\diamond k$-tolerant register construction that addresses the case when the threshold $k$ is only guaranteed to hold eventually.
+Finally, the result in Theorem~\ref{thm:non-vol-main} can be strengthened along several dimensions: \begin{itemize} \item The time complexity of the upper bound we present in \S\ref{sec:upper} is always $4$ message delays for both writes and reads.
+This matches the time complexity of crash fault-tolerant implementations, which is optimal.
+This property stands in a sharp contrast with Byzantine-resilient register constructions, where write and read latencies of $4$ and $8$ message delays, respectively, are inherent even for single-writer/multi-reader (SWMR) wait-free atomic registers~\cite{dgmsv11}. \item The lower bound in Theorem~\ref{thm:non-vol-main} is established for obstruction-free safe implementations of SWSR registers. \item When either of $b$ or $r$ is unknown, a tight bound is obtained from Theorem~\ref{thm:non-vol-main} by letting $b \triangleq n$ or $r \triangleq k$. \item If the number of replicas is less than the resilience bound ($n < 2k + \min(b, r) + 1$), the upper bound does not sacrifice safety, but only liveness (the top-left box in Figure~\ref{fig:upper-bound}).
+In \S\ref{sec:dynamic} we leverage this property to develop a register construction under dynamic failure models that do not require all failure thresholds to hold for the entire execution. \end{itemize}

+Our findings collectively demonstrate that, while existing Byzantine fault-tolerant register constructions~\cite{mad02,ackm06,gv06,dgmsv11} can be used for implementing $\FCRR{k,r,b}$-tolerant atomic registers, they are not well-suited for this purpose due to their sub-optimal failure resilience and latency.
+We next present an algorithm that gives a witness for our upper bound; we defer the proofs of the other results to \tr{\ref{app:ktol}}{A}.